A complete guide to Lateral Flow testing.

 What are the key benefits of the Santé Lateral Flow test?

-- Simple, quick & easy to use – results within 20 minutes
+- Simple, quick and easy to use – results within 20 minutes

 - Certified by the World Health Organization

 - Extensive clinical validation research has been conducted

 - Proved and tested on asymptomatic patients

 - Do not require a laboratory to process the test

 *Full validation and clinical data available on request